Machine Translation Quality Estimation

 | Reference translation | Usually requires one or more human reference translations. | Estimates quality without a reference translation. |

-| Best use | Benchmarking systems, academic evaluation and controlled model comparison. | Live routing, review prioritization, post editing control and operational quality gates. |
+| Best use | Benchmarking systems, academic evaluation and controlled model comparison. | Live routing, review prioritization, post-editing control and operational quality gates. |

 | Decision timing | Often applied after test sets or reference material are available. | Applied at run time, before content reaches users or reviewers. |